Strata DDM

 op assign (tp : Type, v : Ident, e : tp) : Statement => v " := " e ";";

-As an example, the following introduces an operator const that takes a single binding value as argument and produce a Command.
+As an example, the following introduces an operator const that takes a single binding value as an argument and produces a Command.
 The scope and prec metadata attributes are described in the Metadata.

 @[scope(b)]